Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/eos_card.rst

   HENRYS_CONSTANT CONSTANT  <float>
     Set Henry's constant (the solubility of gas in liquid) to a fixed value.
-    The units for Henry's constant are 1/Pa.
+    The units for Henry's constant are [Pa].

   HENRYS_CONSTANT DEFAULT
     Calculate Henry's constant using correlations for water-vapor/air mixutures (Fernandez-Prini et al.).